Ingrid Lindblad

-Karin Ingrid Andrea Lindblad (born 11 April 2000) is a Swedish amateur golfer.
-She won the 2021 European Ladies Amateur and rose to number 2 in the World Amateur Golf Ranking in August 2020.
-In 2022, she set the amateur 18-hole scoring record at the U.S. Women's Open posting a six-under 65 and was part of the Swedish team winning the Espirito Santo Trophy.
+Karin Ingrid Andrea Lindblad (born 11 April 2000) is a Swedish professional golfer and LPGA Tour player.
+She had an exceptional amateur career and spent 53 weeks as World Amateur Golf Ranking number one, after winning the 2021 European Ladies Amateur, finishing runner-up at the 2022 Augusta National Women's Amateur, setting amateur scoring records at the 2022 U.S. Women's Open, winning the World Amateur Team Championship for the 2022 Espirito Santo Trophy, and collecting 15 college titles.
+In the third start of her LPGA Tour rookie season, she won the 2025 JM Eagle LA Championship.

-Career
+Amateur career

 Lindblad grew up in Halmstad and joined the Swedish National Team in 2017.
 She represented her country at the European Girls' Team Championship, were Sweden won the bronze in 2018.
 She was then part of the Swedish teams that won the European Ladies' Team Championship in 2019 and 2020, teamed with Frida Kinhult, Sara Kjellker, Maja Stark, Linn Grant, and Beatrice Wallin.
 She was a member of the 2018 European Junior Ryder Cup team and was selected for the international team at the 2020 Arnold Palmer Cup and again at the 2021 Arnold Palmer Cup.

 She also excelled individually.
-In 2017 she won the Irish Girls U18 Open Stroke Play Championship, the Stenson Sunesson Junior Challenge and the Swedish Junior Classics.
-In 2018 she won the German Girls Open.
+In 2017 she won the Irish Girls U18 Open Stroke Play Championship, and in 2018 the German Girls Open, ahead of Alessia Nobilio.
 She was runner-up at the 2018 Annika Invitational Europe and won the 2019 Annika Invitational USA.
 In 2019, Lindblad qualified for the 2019 Women's British Open, her first major championship, where she fell short of the cut.

-Lindblad was a freshman at Louisiana State University in 2019–20, following in the footsteps of compatriot Madelene Sagström.
-In her freshman year, she had the best single season scoring average in LSU women's golf history at 70.33, beating Sagström's previous record of 71.48 from 2014–15.
-She won two individual tournaments, the Magnolia Invitational and the Florida State Match-Up, in her pandemic-shortened freshman season.
-Lindblad became the first player in program history to earn Southeastern Conference Player of the Year and Freshman of the Year honors in the same season.
+Lindblad enrolled at Louisiana State University in 2019.
+In her freshman year, she had the best single season scoring average in LSU women's golf history at 70.33, beating Madelene Sagström's previous record of 71.48 from 2014 to 2015.
+She won twice individually in her pandemic-shortened freshman season, and became the first player in program history to earn Southeastern Conference Player of the Year and Freshman of the Year honors in the same season.
+Over her four seasons she captured 11 college titles, a school record, and 15 titles over her five seasons.

 Over the summer in 2020, she played on the Nordic Golf Tour where she won the Golfhäftet Masters after a playoff with Beatrice Wallin.
 She then won the Skaftö Open, prevailing in a playoff against Wallin and Linn Grant.
 With the wins, Lindblad earned a runner-up position behind Grant in the Nordic Golf Tour 2020 Order of Merit.

 The wins helped her rise to second spot in the World Amateur Golf Ranking, behind American Rose Zhang.